 Understanding Emotional Support

-In times of difficulty, stress, or crisis, having someone to lean on can make all the difference.
-This “leaning on” often comes in the form of emotional support.
-But what exactly is emotional support, and why is it so crucial, especially when discussing suicide prevention?
+In times of difficulty, stress, or crisis, having someone to listen to your feelings can make all the difference.
+This “listening” often comes in the form of emotional support.
+But what exactly is emotional support and why is it so crucial, especially when discussing suicide prevention?

-Emotional support refers to the comfort, reassurance, and understanding that we receive from others.
-It’s about feeling heard, validated, and cared for by people in our lives.
-It’s a fundamental human need that contributes significantly to our mental health wellbeing.
+Emotional support refers to the comfort, reassurance and understanding that we receive from others.
+It’s about feeling heard, validated and cared for by people in our lives.
+It’s a fundamental human need that contributes significantly to our mental health and wellbeing.

 What Does Emotional Support Look Like?